AI Agent Tools: What Business Teams Need to Decide

 agent = graph.compile()

-This agent can reason about what to search, execute searches, and synthesize results-all in a loop until it has enough information to respond.
+This agent can reason about what to search, execute searches, and synthesize results, all in a loop until it has enough information to respond.
+That is a technical starting point, not a production rollout.

 5 Mistakes to Avoid When Choosing AI Agent Tools

-4. Choosing tools before defining the use case.
+2. Choosing tools before defining the use case.
 The tool should serve the problem, not the other way around.
-Define what your agent needs to do first.
+Define what the agent must decide, what it may do, and what metric should improve.

 The Future of AI Agents Tools (2026-2027)